Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Please select all that apply. a) A set of policies and procedures for managing risks associated with third-party service providers is established. b) Results of risk assessments support the decision for the selection and oversight of third-party service providers. c) Risks associated with the use of third-party service providers are actioned, and security and privacy controls are defined within third-party contracts. |

-8) Do the results of cybersecurity risk assessments factor into decisions regarding governance policies and procedures, technologies and business strategies? |
+7) Do the results of cybersecurity risk assessments factor into decisions regarding governance policies and procedures, technologies and business strategies? |

 Please select one of the following: a) Yes, the results of cybersecurity risk assessments are considered when reviewing governance policies and procedures, technologies and business strategies. b) No, results of cybersecurity risk assessments are not considered when reviewing governance policies and procedures, technologies and business strategies. |

-9) Does the organization's board or designated committee have responsibility for the oversight of cybersecurity risks? |
+8) Does the organization's management, board or designated committee have responsibility for the oversight of cybersecurity risks? |

-Please select one of the following: a) Yes, the board or a designated committee has responsibility for cybersecurity risks. b) No designated group or committee with overall responsibility for cybersecurity risks. |
+Please select one of the following: a) Yes, management, the board or a designated committee has responsibility for cybersecurity risks. b) No designated group or committee has overall responsibility for cybersecurity risks. |

-10) Please state how the board receives information regarding cybersecurity risks. |
+9) Please state how the board and management receive information regarding cybersecurity risks. |

-Please select all that apply. a) The board receives notifications about cybersecurity risks on a frequent basis. b) Cybersecurity risks are considered as part of business strategy, risk management and financial oversight planning. c) A designated chief information security officer (CISO) role exists to monitor and report on cybersecurity risks and incidents. |
+Please select all that apply. a) The board and management receive notifications about cybersecurity risks on a frequent basis. b) Cybersecurity risks are considered as part of business strategy, risk management and financial oversight planning. |

 A well-governed third-party risk management program includes processes and technology that supports identifying, triaging, and remediating risks across the third-party lifecycle.
 Here are several best practices to consider as you evaluate your third-party governance program: